Travel Insurance Basics

 Travel insurance from the UK usually takes the form of Europe-only or worldwide.
 Be sure to get the insurance that covers you for all the countries you plan to visit.

-Check with our advisors, as many Europe-only insurance policies stretch to include border countries, such as Egypt or Turkey – you may get lucky and be able to save significantly.
+Check with your provider, as many Europe-only insurance policies stretch to include border countries, such as Egypt or Turkey – you may get lucky and be able to save significantly.

 If you are only going on one holiday a year, single trip insurance is probably the best option for you – a one-off insurance policy tailored to that trip.